Time-Varying Multi-Seasonal AR Models: Application to US industrial production

 \section{Application to US industrial production}

-We analyze monthly industrial production in the US between Jan 1919 - June 2024; the left panel in Figure~\ref{fig:usip_data} shows the data, with the test data used for model selection in beige.
+We analyze monthly industrial production in the US between Jan 1919 - June 2024 from the FRED database (\url{https://fred.stlouisfed.org/series/INDPRO}); the left panel in Figure~\ref{fig:usip_data} shows the data, with the test data used for model selection in beige.
 To focus on the time-varying AR parameters, we log and detrend the data prior to the analysis by subtracting a local mean estimated with the \texttt{TvReg} package.
 The right panel of Figure \ref{fig:usip_data} shows the detrended data.
 Following \citet{kowal2019dynamic}, we do not remove the time-varying variance of the data.
-Instead, we add a stochastic volatility component for $\varepsilon_t$, where the log-volatility $g_t = \log\sigma_t^2$ is modeled as an AR(1) process.
-The parameter paths $g_{1:T}$, along with the mean log-volatility, the innovation variance, and persistence of the log-volatility process, are updated in separate Gibbs steps.
+Instead, we model the variance by a stochastic volatility component for $\varepsilon_t$, where the log-volatility $g_t = \log\sigma_t^2$ is modeled as an AR(1) process

+The parameter path $g_{1:T}$, along with the global mean, $\mu_g$, the innovation variance,$\sigma^2_\zeta$, and the persistence of the log-volatility process, $\kappa_g$, are updated in separate Gibbs steps.

+Given the monthly frequency of the data, we assume a seasonal period of $s = 12$, corresponding to an annual cycle.
 To determine a suitable number of regular lags $p$ and seasonal lags $P$, Table \ref{table:usip_lps} reports the out-of-sample log predictive score (LPS) for TVSAR models with different number of lags over the test period July 2014 - June 2024, with a total of $120$ monthly observations.
-The most recent posterior distribution available at each time point is used when computing the predictive distribution.
-Note that this is a difficult period to forecast due to two massive outliers during the Covid-19 pandemic.
-The TVSAR(2,3) model has the highest LPS, but the more parsimonious TVSAR(1,2) is within one LPS unit of the TVSAR(2,3) model and will therefore be used here for illustration.
+The most recent posterior distribution available at each time point is used when computing the predictive distribution; see Section \ref{app: lps} of the supplementary material for details on the LPS estimates.
+Note that this is a difficult period to forecast due to two massive outliers during the Covid-19 pandemic, which are here handled in-sample by the stochastic volatility part of the model, but are of course hard to forecast ahead of time.
+The TVSAR$(1,3)_{12}$ model has the highest LPS, but the more parsimonious TVSAR$(1,2)_{12}$ is within one LPS unit of the TVSAR$(1,3)_{12}$ model and will therefore be used here for illustration.